How to Save on End-Of-Life Care & Funeral Expenses

 Include a letter of introduction with your will.

-Though it doesn’t hold any legal weight, it’s a good way to make sure your executor has the names and contact information of your attorneys, accountants
+Though it doesn’t hold any legal weight, it’s a good way to make sure your executor has the names and contact information of your attorneys, accountants and financial advisers.

 If you don’t have a will or trust, the state will be responsible for distributing your assets.